 It takes the right bait to capture one's intended victim.
 What method is our adversary, the Devil, using to gain the attention of his victims?
 What sin would so attract an individual that they would not want to turn loose of it?

-We read the story of Adam and Eve who were tempted by the serpent, in the Garden of Eden, and succumbed, bringing sin into the world.
-Due to disobedience to God's command not to partake of the forbidden fruit of the tree (Genesis 2:17), they lost access to a literal paradise on earth; to the Tree of Life, with death becoming a reality to mankind as a whole (Hebrews 9:27).
+The story of Adam and Eve tells us they were tempted by the serpent, in the Garden of Eden, and succumbed, bringing sin into the world.
+Due to their disobedience to God's command not to partake of the forbidden fruit of the tree (Genesis 2:17), they lost access to a literal paradise on earth; to the Tree of Life, with death becoming a reality to them and mankind as a whole (Hebrews 9:27).